Operator-in-the-Loop Deep Sequential Multi-camera Feature Fusion for Person Re-identification: Related Work

-Recently, deep neural network based person re-id approaches have shown significant performance improvements by jointly learning the feature representation and the distance metric \cite{varior2016siamese,liu2017end,su2016deep,chen2017multi,li2017learning,wang2016joint}.
+Recently, deep neural network based person re-id approaches have shown significant performance improvements by jointly learning the feature representation and the distance metric \cite{varior2016siamese,liu2017end,su2016deep,chen2017multi,li2017learning,wang2016joint,yi2014deep,li2014deepreid}.
 Unlike the classical hand-crafted techniques where the feature extraction and the metric learning methods were independently designed and cascaded, deep learning approaches jointly optimize for these two interconnected components, outperforming the \textit{non-deep} methods in the process.
 Many such methods solve re-id as a verification/binary classification problem.
 A popular approach involves Siamese networks with contrastive loss \cite{ahmed2015improved,varior2016gated}.
 In \cite{varior2016siamese}, LSTM modules were introduced into a Siamese network to model spatial dependencies between image parts. \cite{xiao2016learning} proposed a domain-guided dropout strategy to make the learned re-id model robust to inter-dataset variations.
+Even beyond Siamese, \cite{cheng2016person} provides an improved triplet loss for obtaining a more discriminative feature representation.
 In datasets with large number of unique identities \cite{zheng2015scalable}, robust feature representations can be learned in an identification mode, i.e., training to map each image to an ID and using the learned feature embedding to associate unseen IDs during testing phase \cite{zheng-survey2016,zheng2016discriminatively,sun2017svdnet}.
+Specifically, in \cite{zheng-survey2016}, the authors implemented a modified ResNet-50 \cite{he2016deep} model on Market-1501 \cite{zheng2015scalable} dataset under both identification and verification setup.
+We adopt the verification based protocol and baseline model in our experiments.